From making a room appear larger or brighter to adding a unique focal point, commercial mirrors serve a variety of purposes in design.

 After making its way from the manufacturer to your shop, the integrity of your mirror order is quite literally in your hands.
 Once your mirror delivery-- no matter how large -- arrives on-site, be sure to:

-- Inspect it for obvious breaks while still in its packaging -- you’ll save yourself the headache of cleaning up shards of broken mirror if your order was damaged during shipping.
+- Inspect it for obvious breaks while still in its packaging -- you’ll save yourself the headache of cleaning up shards of a broken mirror if your order was damaged during shipping.

 - If moisture is present on the mirror, wipe it off with a dry cloth to prevent staining or degradation of the silver backing.

 - Keep your order in a dry, well-ventilated area with a stable temperature.
 Shifts in temperature -- especially the cold -- jeopardize the integrity of a mirror’s silver backing.
 When exposed to changes in temperature, moisture may condense on the surface.
 If not a sealed mirror, moisture can get between the glass and silvering, causing the reflective layer to deteriorate.